When were the I’m a Celebrity South Africa cast last on the show?

 “I found out it was ok to be by yourself, although you never know what creepy crawlies are going to crawl out from a log.
 You never know what’s going to jump up and bite your ass.”

-Musician Ryder appeared on the show in 2010 for the 10th series and finished in second place.
+Musician Ryder appeared on the show’s 10th series and finished in second place.

 Ryder loved his time in the jungle, saying: “I didn’t want to go home the last time I did I’m a Celebrity in 2010.
 I could have stayed another year in Australia.
 I loved living outside in the camp and I had a proper laugh with my fellow celebrities.
 I know going to South Africa will be a great adventure.
 I can’t wait to do it.”

 I’m a Celebrity...
-Get Me Out Of Here! returns on Monday 24 April at 9pm on ITV.
+Get Me Out Of Here! airs weeknights at 9pm on ITV.

 Join our commenting forum